LivePersonInc/developer-center/pages/documents/RichMessaging/Payment/apple-pay.md

 1. Send the Apple Pay template via an agent or bot with the Structured Content framework and configuration (similar to list and time picker).
 2. Payment transactions will be performed by your payment gateway
-3. Agents and bots on LiveEngage will get real-time updates upon a consumer payment response
-4. Upon successful or failed payment, LiveEngage will support passing the payment details back to LiveEngage Conversational Metadata (via the [Agent SDK](messaging-agent-sdk-conversation-metadata-guide.html)) in order to allow you to perform validation on the payment information against their Apple Pay account
+3. Upon successful or failed payment, LiveEngage will support passing the payment details back to LiveEngage Conversational Metadata (via the [Agent SDK](messaging-agent-sdk-conversation-metadata-guide.html)) in order to allow you to perform validation on the payment information against the Apple Pay account

 ### Setup

+The first step is to [configure your Apple developer account for Apple Pay](https://developer.apple.com/videos/play/tutorials/configuring-your-developer-account-for-apple-pay/).

 Register a Merchant Identifier (Merchant ID) in your Apple Developer Account to enable Apple Pay payments in Messages.
 For information on creating your merchant ID, see [Configuring Your Environment.](https://developer.apple.com/library/content/ApplePay_Guide/Configuration.html#//apple_ref/doc/uid/TP40014764-CH2)

 Then create a private Apple Pay account and supply your Apple Pay Merchant ID on your Apple management area (register.apple.com).

-You will use your Merchant ID in the `merchantIdentifier` properties of the Metadata template.
+You will use your Merchant ID in the `merchantIdentifier` properties of the Apple Pay Request metadata template.

 ### Sending an Apple Pay Request to a Consumer

-Similar to [Apple structured content templates](structured-content-apple-business-chat-templates-introduction.html), you will send two template payloads (Metadata and Body) for the Apple Pay request to the consumer.
+Similar to [Apple structured content templates](structured-content-apple-business-chat-templates-introduction.html), you will send a metadata template and a body template for the Apple Pay request to the consumer.

+See [how to send Structured Content](structured-content-introduction-to-structured-content.html#how-to-send-structured-content-to-the-conversation) for a background on how to send these.

 Different from Apple structured content templates, the **body** template will only define how the Apple Pay bubble is displayed in the LiveEngage agent workspace.
 The **metadata** template will define how the bubble is displayed in the consumer's Messages thread.